poloclub/gam-coach/README.md

 ## Set Up Your Own GAM Coach

 In the [demo page](https://poloclub.github.io/gam-coach), we provide five demos with the most commonly used datasets in the algorithmic recourse literature.
 You can easily set up a GAM Coach for your own GAM model (with only one function call).
-See the [documentation](https://poloclub.github.io/gam-coach/docs/gamcoach/gamcoach.html#get_model_data) for details.
+See this [documentation page](https://poloclub.github.io/gam-coach/docs/gamcoach/gamcoach.html#get_model_data) for details.

 ## Credits